“Is he sleeping through the night?” asks a stranger.

 “Oh, he’s just manipulating you, dear.
 He’s got you wrapped around his tiny eight-week-old little finger.” says a mother-in-law.

 “If you don’t put your three-day-old baby down to sleep in a crib on his own you’re risking suffocation and death.
-It is the only way babies are safe from SIDS.” states a pediatrician.
+It is the only way babies are safe from SIDS.” states a paediatrician.

 These are the loud lies of infant sleep that our culture repeats from one generation of new mothers to the next, as if on autopilot.